Terradue/srtm-dem/src/main/doc/fieldguide/learn.rst

   cd srtm-dem
   mvn install

-This will:

-* copy the application resources on the /application volume.
+This will copy the application resources on the /application volume.

-The code can be modified (e.g. to support Landsat 8) by forking the repository here: `<https://github.com/Terradue/srtm-dem/fork>`_
+The code can be modified (e.g. to support other DEM) by forking the repository here: `<https://github.com/Terradue/srtm-dem/fork>`_

 Questions, bugs, and suggestions
 ++++++++++++++++++++++++++++++++